kosmoedge/vmstat-visualizer/README.md

 Takes vmstat log files and produces time-series graphs.
 You can visualize a single file or compare two files side-by-side.

+## Why use this?

+This tool is useful when you need system metrics but can't or don't want to run a monitoring agent:

+- **Testing environments**: Capture metrics during tests without the overhead of monitoring infrastructure
+- **Limited resources**: On systems like Raspberry Pi or embedded devices where monitoring agents would consume precious memory and CPU
+- **Non-production systems**: Quick performance checks without setting up full monitoring stacks
+- **Minimal impact**: vmstat itself is lightweight and won't skew your performance results

+Basically, if you can run `vmstat`, you can get charts.
+No agents, no daemons, no network dependencies.

 ## Requirements

 - Python 3.7+